developer980/travel-website-with-mongodb-front-end/README.md

 ## You can also choose to view the destinations on the map
 ![image](https://user-images.githubusercontent.com/91996303/222148300-04c24137-6292-4b27-8c43-c4d272f07068.png)

 ## Note!

-The private destinations (rented appartements) might not appear on the map as the google maps API doesn't have enough data about them.
+# - The private destinations (rented appartements) might not appear on the map as the google maps API doesn't have enough data about them.
 I'm stiil figuring a way to fix this.

-## The "Guests" field and the filter section are not functional yet.
+# - The "Guests" field and the filter section are not functional yet.

+# - Right now the app only scrapes data from only one website.
+I am currently making some minor adjustments for the second website scraping.

 ![image](https://user-images.githubusercontent.com/91996303/222156757-b73c1bee-6e9a-4e45-ad9f-8be771ae75ad.png)